 The English origin of William BURGESS of Anne Arundel Co., MD would point

 to Marlborough, Wiltshire.
-Joseph BURGER [BURGES] of Wilts., England and
+Joseph BURGES, Merchant, of Marlborough, Wiltshire,

 Further connection is shown that on 30 Nov.
 1672 John KEYNES of Marlborough,

 Wiltshire produced a deed to Benjamin LAWRENCE of Marlborough, chandler, for

 the sale of land in Anne Arundel Co., MD, and a letter of attorney to William

 BURGES, Thomas TAYLOR, Nathaniel HEATHWICKE, and George PUDDINGTON so that

 KEYNES could enter the land and give possession to LAWRENCE.2